 5. When prompted, enter your username and password.

-You should now have permission to edit this file, including dragging it to the Trash!
+You should now have permission to edit this file, including dragging it to the Bin!

-4. None of the above fixes work?
+5. None of the Above Fixes Work?
 Try Force Delete

 This technique can also delete files you wouldn’t normally be able to delete – and sometimes Apple has a very good reason for protecting certain files!
 Force-delete is a useful technique but should be used with caution.

-Have you managed to banish a file to the Trash, but now it’s stuck there, refusing to let go?
+Have you managed to banish a file to the Bin, but now it’s stuck there, refusing to let go?

-If you’re getting an error message every time you try to empty the Trash, there are a few tricks you can try.
+If you’re getting an error message every time you try to empty the Bin, there are a few tricks you can try.

 1. Close all applications

-An application may be using one of the files inside your Mac’s Trash.
+An application may be using one of the files inside your Mac’s Bin.

-If you’re unsure which application is interfering with the “Empty Trash” command, you can always restart your Mac, which will close all applications.
+If you’re unsure which application is interfering with the “Empty Bin” command, you can always restart your Mac, which will close all applications.

-When your Mac restarts, make sure you empty the Trash before launching any applications!
+When your Mac restarts, make sure you empty the Bin before launching any applications!

 2. Make sure all files are unlocked

-If the Trash contains a file that’s locked, then this can prevent you from emptying the Trash successfully.
+If the Bin contains a file that’s locked, this can prevent you from emptying this successfully.

-If the Trash only contains a handful of files, you may be able to check each of these files manually by Control-clicking each file and then selecting “Get Info.”
+If the Bin only contains a handful of files, you may be able to check each of these files manually by Ctrl+ clicking each file, then selecting “Get Info.”
 If you discover a locked file, you can unlock it using the steps listed earlier in this article.

 3. Force-delete stubborn files

-If you suspect that a particular file may be preventing you from emptying the Trash, you can forcefully delete this file while it’s inside the Trash:
+If you suspect that a particular file may be preventing you from emptying the Bin, you can forcefully delete this file while it’s inside:

 2. Ctrl + click the file you believe may be causing the problem.